 College Goal #3: The college will utilize student learning outcome and placement assessment data to guide planning, curriculum design, pedagogy, and/or decision-making at the department/unit and institutional levels.

+3.1 Active courses will have at least two course-level SLOs and an ongoing cycle of evaluation and improvement with wide reporting of results be added by Outcomes Committee.

+3.1.1 Percentage of courses with two course-level SLOs and ongoing cycle of evaluation and improvement with wide reporting of results.
+Benchmark: 100%

+Process and Outcome Objectives to

+3.2 Course-level SLOs will be mapped to GEOs, degrees and certificates

+3.2.1 Percentage of course-level SLOs that are mapped to GEOs, degrees and certificates.
+Benchmark: 100%

+3.3 Active degrees and certificates will have at least one degree/certificate level SLO and an ongoing cycle of evaluation and improvement with wide reporting of results

-Strategic Objective (Outcomes Committee) 3.1 Active courses will have at least two course-leve Key Performance Indicator 3.1.1 Percentage of courses with two course-level SL0 100% Os and ongoing cycle of evaluation and improvement with wide reporting of results.
-Benchmark: Strategic Objective (Outcomes Committee) Process and Outcome Objectives to 3.2 Course-level SLOs will be mapped to GEOs, de grees and certificates Process and Outcome Objectives to Key Performance Indicator be added by Outcomes Committee. ed to GEOs, degrees and certificates.
-Benchmark: 100% Strategic Objective (Outcomes Committee) t one degree/certificate level SLO and an ongoing cycle of evaluation and improvement with wide reporting of results Key Performance Indicator with wide reporting of results.
-Benchmark: 100% Strategic Objective (Outcomes Committee) 3.4.1 Percentage of student learning and support activities with defined SLOs and an ongoing cycle of evaluation and improvement with wide reporting of results.
-Benchmark: 100% Strategic Objective (Outcomes Committee) 3.5 Widespread dialogue takes place about assessment results and identification of gaps, such dialog leading to aligning institution-wide practices and allocation of resources to support and improve s tudent learning Key Performance Indicator 3.5.1 Narrative documentation of above dialog, align nent, and allocation of resources
+3.3.1 Percentage of active degrees and certificates with at least one degree/certificate level SLO and an ongoing cycle of evaluation and improvement with wide reporting of results.
+Benchmark: 100%

+- 3.4 Student learning and support activities will have defined SLOs and an ongoing cycle of evaluation and improvement with wide reporting of results - 3.4.1 Percentage of student learning and support activities with defined SLOs and an ongoing cycle of evaluation and improvement with wide reporting of results.
+Benchmark: 100%

+Widespread dialogue takes place about assessment results and identification of gaps, such dialog leading to aligning institution-wide practices and allocation of resources to support and improve student learning

+3.5.1 Narrative documentation of above dialog, alignment, and allocation of resources